matloff/TidyverseSkeptic/README.md

 whilc base-R is old-fashioned and unclear, fly in the face of the fact that RStudio developers, and authors of other prominent R packages, tend to write in base-R, not Tidy.
-And *all* of them use some base-R.
+And *all* of them use some base-R instead of the corresponding Tidy constructs.

 Here are some interesting numbers: